Atlantic slave trade: Legacy of racism

 The role of slavery in promoting racist prejudice and ideology has been carefully studied in certain situations, especially in the USA.
 The simple fact is that no people can enslave another for four centuries without coming out with a notion of superiority, and when the colour and other physical traits of those peoples were quite different it was inevitable that the prejudice should take a racist form.

 Eric Williams argued that "A racial twist [was] given to what is basically an economic phenomenon.
 Slavery was not born of racism: rather, racism was the consequence of slavery."

-Similarly, John Darwin writes "The rapid conversion from white indentured labour to black slavery... made the English Caribbean a frontier of civility where English (later British) ideas about race and slave labour were ruthlessly adapted to local self-interest...Indeed, the root justification for the system of slavery and the savage apparatus of coercion on which its preservation depended was the ineradicable barbarism of the slave population, a product, it was argued, of its African origins".
+Similarly, John Darwin writes, "The rapid conversion from white indentured labour to black slavery ... made the English Caribbean a frontier of civility where English (later British) ideas about race and slave labour were ruthlessly adapted to local self-interest....
+Indeed, the root justification for the system of slavery and the savage apparatus of coercion on which its preservation depended was the ineradicable barbarism of the slave population, a product, it was argued, of its African origins".

+Although slavery was practiced in ancient times in various cultures, it did not have a global effect like the transatlantic slave trade and slavery in the Americas created by Europeans.
+The transatlantic slave trade's legacy is institutional racism on an international scale that led to racial discrimination in educational institutions and public places.
+In addition, scientific racism was taught in schools and some colleges in the United States and Europe in the 19th century and early 20th centuries that was used as a justification to enslave Africans.

+The Canadian Museum for Human Rights explained how European slavery differed from the slavery practiced by Africans and Native Americans.
+"Europeans brought a different kind of slavery to North America, however.
+Many Europeans saw enslaved people merely as property to be bought and sold.
+This 'chattel slavery' was a dehumanizing and violent system of abuse and subjugation.
+Importantly, Europeans viewed slavery in racist terms.
+Indigenous and African peoples were seen as less than human.
+This white supremacy justified the violence of slavery for hundreds of years."
+Another example from an article from The Wall Street Journal explained, "New World slavery was a racialized institution in which slaves were black and slave owners were white.
+In contrast, owners and slaves in the Old World were generally of the same race.
+Distinctions between enslaved and freeborn people were often framed not in racial terms but in terms of language, culture and religion."
+Scientific racism and the history of enslaving sub-Saharan Africans led to anti-black racism that is seen worldwide.

 End of the Atlantic slave trade

+Abolitionists of African, European, and American descent campaigned against the Atlantic slave trade.
+Black abolitionists took a more radical approach to abolition than their white counterparts, encouraging strikes, slave rebellions aboard slave ships and on plantations, circulating petitions, telling personal narratives about the horrors of slavery, and advocating for freedom and equal rights for Black people in the African diaspora.